What UDT stands for and what it does

 About the qualifications of the UDT

-It is very important that a plant that manufactures, repairs, modernises or assembles technical equipment has a licence issued by the UDT.
-We are talking here about plants occurring in our country as well as foreign companies.
+It is very important that a plant that manufactures, repairs, modernises or assembles technical equipment is authorised by the OTI.
+We are talking here about plants occurring in our country, as well as foreign companies.
 The UDT authorisations also define the qualifications of each individual employee of the plant in the scope of service and repair or operation of equipment that is subject to technical supervision, and more precisely - handling equipment.

 Certificates, which are issued by the Office of Technical Inspection, confirm employees' knowledge of the legislation and rules, knowledge of the technical conditions of technical supervision.
 The certificate confirms skills in operating or maintaining equipment subject to technical supervision.